Canada Revenue Agency: Board of Management

-The minister and commissioner are supported by the Board of Management.
-The Board of Management consists of 15 members appointed by the Governor in Council, of which 11 are appointed by the provinces and territories, 2 by the federal government, with the remaining seat filled by the commissioner of revenue, who is an ex-officio member of the board.
+The Minister and Commissioner are supported by the Board of Management.
+The Board of Management consists of 15 members appointed by the Governor in Council, of which 11 are appointed by the provinces and territories, 2 by the federal government, with the remaining seat filled by the Commissioner of Revenue, who is an ex-officio member of the Board.
 Board members are typically appointed for a term of three years.
-The board develops the CRA's Corporate Business Plan each year, which sets out objectives, performance expectations, and financial allocations within the agency.
+The Board oversees the development the CRA's Corporate Business Plan each year, which sets out objectives, performance expectations, and financial allocations within the Agency.

 The Board of Management is divided into four committees, Audit, Governance and Social Responsibility, Human Resources, and Resources, and one subcommittee, Service Transformation.
 These committees allow for a detailed review of items brought before the board, and establish work plans for their respective activities each year.

 The Board of Management is not directly involved with the CRA's business operations.
-As such, it cannot enforce or interpret legislation on behalf of the agency, and does not have access to taxpayer information.
+As such, it cannot enforce or interpret legislation on behalf of the Agency, and does not have access to taxpayer information.